 - Include the PubMed Central ID (PMCID) in citations for deposited articles, when referencing them in NIH applications, proposals and progress reports.

 This can be accomplished in several different ways:

-- You can attach a legal addendum that the Scholarly Publishing and Academic Resources Coalition (SPARC) has created for authors to print and sign.
+- You can attach an Addendum to Publication Agreement (pdf) that the Scholarly Publishing and Academic Resources Coalition (SPARC) has created for authors to print and sign.

 - You can complete the addendum online at Science Commons.